One of the most common questions patients ask before choosing composite bonding is simple – and completely understandable:

 Does Composite Bonding Damage Natural Enamel?

-When performed conservatively, the best composite bonding does not damage enamel.
+When performed conservatively, composite bonding should not damage enamel.

 The bonding material adheres using a mild etching technique that creates microscopic retention.
 This does not weaken the tooth.